welyson1/ppt/docs/Experiencia/nokia.md

 ---
 title: Nokia
 description: Desenvolvedor Power Platform
+tags:
+    - Power Platforme
-tags: Power Platforme, Trabalho
+    - Trabalho
-thumbnail: OIP.jpg
-dataInicio: 2024-03-01
-dataFim: 2024-12-01
-colecao: Experiência
-importante: true
 ---

 # Conteúdo do Projeto A